 ASPO recognizes the value of well-designed survey research.
+To provide useful information for the pediatric & general otolaryngology community as well as our pediatric colleagues, a survey should address a novel clinical question.
 However, the rights of members to be protected from “spam” or frivolous surveys is also recognized.
-The Information Technology Committee have implemented an opt-out feature for ASPO members to indicate whether they would like to receive surveys.
+The Information Technology Committee has implemented an opt-out feature for ASPO members to indicate whether they would like to receive surveys.

 Surveys should be as brief and to the point as possible.
 This will improve response rate and completion rate.
+Historically, the response rates of surveys are 20-30%.
 Advice from an experienced survey researcher is recommended.

 The potential surveyor is responsible for reviewing the literature to ensure that similar surveys have not already been performed.
 In addition, the surveyor is responsible for being aware of and complying with Human Subject research requirements of their institution.
 ASPO review of surveys does not substitute for or constitute IRB approval.

 The survey’s academic purpose should be clearly articulated and defined.
-Surveys with a clear objective (ie gather data for an article on this topic to be published in a journal, provide preliminary data for a grant application to an organization) are more likely to be approved.
-For informal surveys where academic rigor is not necessary in order to obtain information of clinical interest, the Pedi-Oto listserve (send email to firstname.lastname@example.org) is suggested.
+Surveys with a clear objective (i.e. gather data for an article on this topic to be published in a journal, provide preliminary data for a grant application to an organization) are more likely to be approved.
+For informal surveys where academic rigor is not necessary in order to obtain information of clinical interest, the Pedi-Oto listserve is suggested.

 Guidelines for surveys:

-The proposed survey criteria to be reviewed are summarized below:
+The survey criteria to be reviewed are summarized below:

 - The survey should address an important and relevant topic to pediatric otolaryngology which will add to the field/literature.

 - The survey should have clearly stated objective(s).